bhatsandhya/reactnative-calculator/README.md

 # Calculator app with React Native (Expo) and Tailwind CSS
-You can test out the application here: https://expo.dev/@dhastix
+You can test out the application here: https://expo.san/@sandhya bhat

 ## For Development purposes
 - Clone the repository